Samsung SDI — Sustainability Report Overview

 Samsung SDI employed 30,664 people at the end of 2024, down 3.3% from 31,704 in 2023.
 The workforce was 75.8% male and 24.2% female.
 By region, Korea accounted for 12,872 employees (42%), Asia excluding Korea for 10,139 (33%), Europe for 6,430 (21%), and the Americas for 1,223 (4%).
 The European headcount declined from 7,875 to 6,430 during the year.

-Female representation in management rose to 15.1% from 14.3%, while female executives remained stable at 8.5%.
+Female representation in management rose to 15.1% from 14.3%, while female executives were 8.5%, against 8.6% in 2023.
 Total turnover increased to 12.6% from 9.9%, with the overseas turnover rate rising to 21.1% from 15.3%.
-Domestic turnover remained low at 2.5%.
+Domestic turnover was 2.5%, unchanged from 2023.
 Voluntary turnover declined to 7.2% from 8.5%.

 Training investment grew to KRW 1,620,236 per employee (up 21%), with 91 hours of training per employee.
 Total recruitment was 3,844 people, down from 5,041 in 2023.
 Employees with disabilities numbered 233.